Frost Death Knight PvP in Warlords of Draenor

 - Rings and Cloak, so you can get the enchants.

 - Escape trinket, assuming you already have a lesser one.
 If you don’t then you should get this much sooner.

 Of course, if you’re getting your gear randomly from Ashran boxes or the like then you’ll gear up as best you can.

 Modifying Stuff isn’t really going to happen.
 Crafted gear can have the stats rerolled as many times as necessary to get “the right stats.”
 PvP and dropped gear cannot be so modified.
 Crafted gear can also have its iLevel increased (expensive,) but the PvP gear will still be better in PvP combat.

 Otherwise you’re left with the enchants, there being no gems (yet) for PvP gear.

 Note that Pandarans cannot become Death Knights, they seem to have managed to escape the Lick King’s notice.

+In Warlords all of the racial with Hit or Expertise are gone.
+There are a few new racials and now every race can off a bit of added damage.
 None of the racials is game changing, at best they give a small edge.
 More or less in order of usefulness.